toggledbits/PluginTools/README.md

 * `PFB.var.initVar( variableName, defaultValue [, device [, serviceId ] ] )`
   Like setVar, but does *not* set the state variable if it already exists.
 Used for one-time initialization, primarily.

-* `PFB.timer.once( seconds, func [, ... ] )`
+* `PFB.timer.once( [timerId, ] seconds, func [, ... ] )`
   Run a one-time timer for the specified number of seconds; upon its expiration, call the *function reference* (not a string) provided in `func` with any remaining arguments passed through.
-Returns a timer ID, which may be used to cancel the timer before its expiration by calling `PFB.timer.cancel()`.
+Returns the timer ID, which may be used to cancel the timer before its expiration by calling `PFB.timer.cancel()`, etc. By default, the timer ID is created with a unique value for each call to `once()` (so each call results in a separate timer).
+If you want a "well-known" timer for a singular purpose, you can pass a timer ID as the first argument, and that will be used--sometimes, having an assigned, well-known timer ID is just easier than having to store and pass a returned timer ID around.
 * `PFB.timer.interval( seconds, func [, ... ] )`
   Like `PFB.timer.once()` in every respect, except that the timer recurs on the interval provided automatically until cancelled.
+CAUTION: intervals less than 60 seconds are not good practice and may place an undue load on some systems.
+The return value of the function is the timer ID.
+The first call to `func` will occur at `seconds` after the timer is created.
 * `PFB.timer.cancel( timerID )`
   Cancel the timer identified by `timerID`.
+* `PFB.timer.reschedule( timerID, seconds )`
+  Reschedule a timer for `seconds` seconds in the future.
+If the timer is an interval timer, the interval is reset and will occur at the new time after the previous triggering.
+* `PFB.timer.get( timerID )`
+  Return the timer structure used by the timer.
+This is table containing keys `id`, `when`, `func`, `owner`, and `args`.
+This is for informational purposes only.
+The table contents should not be modified; modifying the table contents directly will not change scheduling of the timer and will likely disrupt the overall operation of timer functions.

 * `PFB.watch.set( device, serviceId, variableName, func [ , ... ] )`
   Places a watch on the named state variable on the device.
 When it changes, the function (a *function reference*, not a string) will be called with the extra arguments passed through.
 If the `variableName` is `nil`, changes to any variable in the service on the device will trigger a call to the function/handler.